Stepmom (1998 film): Plot

-Jackie and Isabel continue to have disagreements, largely over Isabel's parenting.
-When Ben goes missing on Isabel's watch, Jackie threatens legal action and claims that she has never lost him, which she later admits to be untrue.
-At school, Anna is bullied by a boy she once liked and the two women give her conflicting advice, causing more tension.
+Both Jackie and Isabel continue to have disagreements, largely over Isabel's parenting.
+When Ben goes missing on Isabel's watch, Jackie threatens legal action and claims to have never lost him, which she later admits to be untrue.
+At school, Anna is consistently bullied by a boy she once liked and the two women give her conflicting advice, causing more tension.

-Jackie later invites Isabel to have dinner with her, and they work out a shaky truce, coming to terms with Jackie's impending passing and Isabel's role of stepmother.
+Jackie later invites Isabel to have dinner with her, and they work out a shaky truce, coming to terms with Jackie's impending death and Isabel's role as a stepmother.
 They bond when Isabel reveals her admiration of Jackie's maternal instincts, while Jackie in turn praises Isabel's hipness as a means to connect with Anna.

-Isabel finally lets her guard down when she tells Jackie her biggest fear is that on Anna's wedding day, all she will wish for is her mother's presence, while Jackie admits her own fear is that she will forget her.
+Isabel finally lets her guard down when she tells Jackie her biggest fear is that on Anna's wedding day, all she will wish for is her mother's presence, while Jackie admits her own fear is that Anna will forget her.
 They come to understand that while Jackie will always have the children's past, Isabel will have their future, and the children can love them both without choosing.

 On Christmas morning, the family gathers to celebrate together.
 Jackie, now largely bedridden, shares emotional moments with her children individually, telling them that she will remain with them as long as they remember her.
 Isabel takes a family portrait of Luke and Jackie with the children.
 Jackie demonstrates her acceptance of Isabel by inviting her to join them, stating, "Let's get a photo with the whole family."
-Isabel sits next to Jackie for the photo and as the closing credits begin, both women are shown side by side, holding hands and at peace with each other.
+Isabel sits next to Jackie for the photo, with both women holding hands, finally at peace with each other.